privacyguides/privacyguides.org/docs/frontends.md

 <div class="admonition tip" markdown>
 <p class="admonition-title">Tip</p>

-Piped is useful if you want to use [SponsorBlock](https://sponsor.ajay.app) without installing an extension or to access age-restricted content without an account.
+Piped is useful if you want to use [SponsorBlock](https://sponsor.ajay.app) without installing an extension.
 It does not provide privacy by itself, and we don’t recommend logging into any accounts.

 </div>